Step-by-step instructions to make your resume ATS-friendly:

 1: Recruiters enter the job description and details about the job opening into the ATS.

-2: The ATS scans incoming resumes, sometimes ranking candidates, and stores the resumes in a searchable database.
+2: The ATS parses incoming resumes, sometimes ranking candidates, and stores the resumes in a searchable database.

 3: Recruiters can choose from the ranked candidates.
 They can also search the database for strong candidates using resume keywords and skills.